 (ii) the amount of income-tax with which the assessee would have been chargeable had his total income been reduced by the amount of income referred to in clause (i).

-From the above amendment, it is clear that once AO makes addition under section 68, section 69, section 69A, section 69B, section 69C or section 69D tax will be payable at 60% of the addition made without deduction of any expenditure or allowance.
+From the above extract, it is clear that once AO makes addition under section 68, section 69, section 69A, section 69B, section 69C or section 69D tax will be payable at 60% of the addition made without deduction of any expenditure or allowance.
 In addition to this surcharge at the rate 25% of such tax i:e 15% is leviable.
 This makes effective tax rate @ 75%.
-Further, new section 271AAC has been introduced as a penalty section which is reproduced as under:-
+Further, section 271AAC is a penalty section which is reproduced as under:-

 “271AAC.
 (1) The Assessing Officer may, notwithstanding anything contained in this act other than the provisions of section 271AAB, direct that, in a case where the income determined includes any income referred to in section 68, section 69, section 69A, section 69B, section 69C or section 69D for any previous year, the assessee shall pay by way of penalty, in addition to tax payable under section 115BBE, a sum computed at the rate of ten per cent.of the tax payable under clause (i) of sub-section (1) of section 115BBE: